Let the games begin: Tracking every ad for Super Bowl 2019

 UPDATE: Skittles announced on Jan.
 21 that actor Michael C. Hall will lead the brand's Broadway-style musical on game day, per details shared with Marketing Dive.
 The Mars-owned candy brand unveiled the news in a 90-second clip, featuring the "Dexter" star contemplating accepting his role for the Skittles' show in a therapist's office.Food & Beverage

 Turkish Airlines will run a commercial during the Super Bowl for the third consecutive year.
 The 30-second spot will reportedly air during the game's first quarter, according to Ad Age, though no other details were released.
 The airline was not immediately available for comment when Marketing Dive reached out.

 Previous Super Bowl efforts by Turkish Airlines starred Dr. Oz and Morgan Freeman, respectively, and followed a 2016 pre-game ad that teamed the travel company with DC's "Batman Vs. Superman" film and featured Ben Affleck.Travel

 Kraft Heinz's Devour makes debut Super Bowl appearance – for real this time

 For the first time, Kraft Heinz's frozen food line Devour will make an appearance during the Super Bowl.
 The brand, which launched in 2016 as part of Kraft Heinz's Springboard accelerator program, is airing a "bold" and "edgy" 30-second spot during the game's third quarter.
-Agency David Miami is handling the creative, though no other details were released.
+Agency David Miami is handling the creative.

 While not present during last year's Super Bowl, Devour used a creative workaround to snag some attention around the big game through a contest to find a star for its "half-time commercial during the biggest football event of the year."
 Technically correct, a TV ad ran during the game's timeframe – but on a different cable network.